clarkemw/script.moonlight-embedded-launcher/README.md

 https://github.com/irtimmer/moonlight-embedded

 ## Prerequisites:
-- Raspberry Pi device with LibreELEC installed, connected to local network via ethernet (preferred) or wifi
+- Raspberry Pi 2 or 3 device with LibreELEC installed (see Troubleshooting section below before trying to use with a RPI4), connected to local network via ethernet (preferred) or wifi
 - Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or wifi
 - Basic familiarity with ssh and terminal for installation